 The tasting included three bourbons and a bourbon ball.

-The Speakeasy tour was sold out when we got there, but seemed similar to the Heaven Hill connoisseur tour (which makes sense, because Heaven Hill is the parent company for Evan Williams).
+The Speakeasy experience was sold out when we got there, but seemed similar to the Heaven Hill connoisseur tour (which makes sense, because Heaven Hill is the parent company for Evan Williams).

 You’ll see a lot of the same bourbons available to buy at both locations.